himanshuteotia/typescript_node_starter/README.md

-It includes Typescript, EsLint, Jest, Winston, Prettier and many more please check package.json.
+This project uses Typescript, EsLint, Jest, Winston, Prettier, and more.
+Please take a look at the package.json file for details.

-Following commands you have to run
+To get started, run the following commands:

 1. `npm install` && `npm start`

-2. (optional) To update packaes to latest run
+2. If you want to update packages to the latest versions (optional), you can use the following commands:
 `npx npm-check-updates -u` & `npm install`

-3. (optional) To check any outdated npm please run `npm outdated` if you found any outdated module please repeat step 2.
+3. Additionally, if you want to check for any outdated npm packages, you can run: `npm outdated` If you find any outdated modules, please repeat step 2.